greenty5/ict2022_fluidDynamics/readMe.md

 Steps 1–4 are in one spatial dimension.
 Steps 5–10 are in two dimensions (2D).
 Steps 11–12 solve the Navier-Stokes equation in 2D.
 Three "bonus" notebooks cover the CFL condition for numerical stability, array operations with NumPy, and defining functions in Python.

-> This lecture refers "CFD Python: the 12 steps to Navier-Stokes equation.", _Journal of Open Source Education_, **1**(9), 21 (2018) https://doi.org/10.21105/jose.00021 by Barba, Lorena A., and Forsyth, Gilbert F.
+> These lecture materials refers to "CFD Python: the 12 steps to Navier-Stokes equation.", _Journal of Open Source Education_, **1**(9), 21 (2018) https://doi.org/10.21105/jose.00021 by Barba, Lorena A., and Forsyth, Gilbert F.